rishita-badole/rishita-badole/README.md

 <h1 align="center">Hi 👋, I'm Rishita Badole</h1>
 <h3 align="center">
 I'm a dedicated learner in the field of computer science, passionate about building meaningful, innovative solutions.
-My journey started with mastering the fundamentals of web development and programming concepts which laid a solid foundation for exploring advanced technologies like Java.
+My journey started with mastering the fundamentals of web development and programming concepts, which laid a solid foundation for exploring advanced technologies like Java.
 </h3>

 🌟 **Portfolio**: [Visit My Portfolio](https://luminous-moxie-7b5c3d.netlify.app/)

 - 🌱 I’m currently learning **Java**
 - 📫 Reach me at **rishitabadole@gmail.com**

+---

+## 🚀 Projects
+### **1. Student Grievance and Redressal System**
+A web-based platform designed to streamline student complaints and provide efficient redressal mechanisms.
+Built using **Java, Spring Boot, MySQL, and React.js**.

+### **2. Forkify - A Recipe Web App**
+A dynamic recipe search application that fetches real-time recipes using an API.
+Developed with **JavaScript, HTML, CSS, and Webpack**.

+### **3. Simple Photo Editor**
+A basic image editing tool that allows users to apply filters, crop, and adjust images.
+Built using **HTML, CSS, JavaScript, and Canvas API**.

+---

 <h3 align="left">Connect with Me:</h3>
 <p align="left">